tylerharter/cs320/s20/lab2/README.md

 <img src="step3/3.png" width=300>

-Everybody should copy that clone address, then run the command `git clone ADDRESS` in the shell, replacing "ADDRESS" with whatever was copied.
+**Everybody** should copy that clone address (from the leader's repo), then run the command `git clone ADDRESS` in the shell, replacing "ADDRESS" with whatever was copied.
 This will create a new directory to which you can `cd` and run `git status`.
 These three steps should look something like this:

 <img src="step3/4.png" width=600>

-## Step 4: Making a Change and Pull Request
+## Step 4 [Leader Only]: Making and Pushing a Change

+Everybody should read, discuss, and understand this part, but only the team leader will run commands in this section.

 We'll pretend that your group is creating some pages for a new company you're starting together.  **Agree on a company name now for your